-With the Apple iPhone facing greater competition in the smartphone market from the likes of the Samsung Galaxy S4, HTC One and LG G2, the company will need to be at the top of its game when the time comes to launch the iPhone 6.
-But when will that be, and what will the device offer?
+With the Apple iPhone facing greater competition in the smartphone market from the likes of the Samsung Galaxy S5, HTC One M8, LG G3 and Sony Xperia Z2, the company will need to be at the top of its game when the time comes to launch the iPhone 6.
+But what will the device offer?

 iPhone 6: release date

-Timothy Arcuri of Cowen and Company has r eportedly claimed that to be the case, although he also suggested that sources aren't ruling out a summer launch – perhaps as early as June.
+Timothy Arcuri of Cowen and Company was one of the first to speak out, reportedly predicting a September release date, although he also suggested that sources aren't ruling out a summer launch – perhaps as early as June.

 iPhone 6: build and design

 Plenty of things have been said about what the iPhone 6 will look and feel like on the outside, but Arcuri has given us perhaps the clearest indication of what we can look forward to – at least when it comes to talking about screen sizes.

 In a note to investors, Arcuri said that bulk of the handset design was now in place – and a larger, 4.8-inch display bringing the iPhone into line with its main competitors is looking as if it'll be ticked off the list.

 But there has also been talk of two iPhone 6 models coming our way later this year, with sources quoted by Bloomberg suggesting the screen sizes will come in at 4.7in and 5.5in.
 A curved glass display is also mentioned, similar to the LG G Flex?

 And despite it being early days yet, we've seen images from China-based CTech that allegedly show what the iPhone 6 will be housed in (pictured right).

 It backs up the rumours of a larger screen size, but also seems to be thinner.
 How accurate these images are remains to be seen.